skellis46/slipbox/improvisation and the threshold of the self.md

 – Lisa Nelson [in @despain-2014-landscape p.39]

-The dancing in this research was [[authentic movement]], and it normally involves two people taking turns in two different roles: a mover who improvises movement with eyes closed, and a viewer or witness who observes.
+The dancing in this research was [[authentic movement]], and it normally involves two people taking turns in two different roles: a mover/dancer who improvises movement with eyes closed, and a viewer or witness who observes.
 Both the mover and witness attempt to avoid making judgments on any aspect of the experience.
 Each iteration of the practice is followed by a period of reflection between the two participants.[^am]

 [^am]: For more detail regarding authentic movement, including ongoing questions about the name of the form itself, see Amy Voris's _Forming and Returning: Dance-Making with Authentic Movement_ [-@voris-2010-forming] and Jane Bacon's _Authentic Movement: A field of practices_ [-@bacon-2015-authentic]

-Authentic movement has a therapeutic lineage [@starkswhitehouse-1999-authentic] and is now used variously as a 'mystical practice' [@adler-2015-mandorla p.218], as a method to create movement [e.g. @voris-2018-forming], as a performance practice [e.g. @davis-2007-maya; @mcleod-2020-dance], all while maintaining its roots in therapy [e.g. @stromsted-2026-souls].
+Authentic movement has a therapeutic lineage [@starkswhitehouse-1999-authentic] and is now used variously as a 'mystical practice' [@adler-2015-mandorla p.218], as a method to create movement [e.g. @voris-2018-forming], and as a performance practice [e.g. @davis-2007-maya; @mcleod-2020-dance], all while maintaining its roots in therapy [e.g. @stromsted-2026-souls].
 It is not surprising therefore that Jane Bacon describes authentic movement as a 'field of practices' [@bacon-2015-authentic p.205].

 Somatic practices like authentic movement focus on internal bodily attunement, and an important aspect of such practices is that what the movement looks like is not important, and what it looks like reveals little of the complex internal experiences of the dancer [@ellis-2020-corporeal].
 The irrelevance of how the dancing appears is one thing that separates most somatic practices from the conventional oculocentric ways in which artistic dance is codified, validated and imagined.

 Katye and I were not practising authentic movement for any particular reason.
 Unlike the various instances or practices of authentic movement described above, the purpose or goal of our dancing was simply for the experience itself.
 It was autotelic.
 We were dancing for its own sake – not wanting anything from it – and it felt this way even as part of a small research activity funded as pump-priming for a larger project.
 This autotelic practice, with deep intrinsic enjoyment, is a key characteristic of the dancing that Katye and I practiced for and with each other.
 We were not trying to make or find anything in particular.

 In this chapter authentic movement does not act as a proxy for all dancing (whether artistic or social), but I assume that it forks into many body-based practices (including various dance techniques), and is forked from many practices.

-In doing so, I want to be clear that I am not sure if what this writing deals with makes sense or aligns with other kinds of dancing. (return to this later?) for all intents and purposes we are bordering on doing nothing. the skill is peculiar ... it's almost as if what I am doing is akin to a case study that 'complicates' these other explorations of skill/performance?
+In doing so, I want to be clear that I am not sure if what this writing deals with makes sense or aligns with other kinds of dancing. (return to this later?)

+for all intents and purposes we are bordering on doing nothing. the skill is peculiar ... it's almost as if what I am doing is akin to a case study that 'complicates' these other explorations of skill/performance?

-This research differs from work that analyses movement [e.g. @koch-2011-movement], isolates particular experiential qualities [e.g. @sheets-johnstone-2011-from; @sheets-johnstone-2011-primacy; @ehrenberg-2015-kinesthetic], or even artist-scholars presenting discrete episodes of practice research [see @ellis-2023-ecosystemic].
+This research differs from work that analyses movement [e.g. @koch-2011-movement], isolates particular experiential qualities [e.g. @sheets-johnstone-2011-movement; @sheets-johnstone-2011-primacy; @ehrenberg-2015-kinesthetica], or even artist-scholars presenting discrete episodes of practice research [see @ellis-2023-ecosystemic].
 Instead, the research is a phenomenological cross-section of _awareness while dancing_ which I treat as the corporeal and material substrate of the analysis.

 The studio work with Katye and this analysis extend previous work in which I have explored the ways in which authentic movement meets epistemology [@ellis-2020-corporeal] and questions of documentation [@ellis-2020-currency].  add something here.

-Therefore, the studio-based work with Katye becomes a kind of case study of a body-based mindfulness practice (originating in dance practices) that is distinct from questions of skill and cognition in flow (e.g. Montero) but that overlaps with a form of attentional expertise [see for example @lutz-2008-attention].
+Therefore, the studio-based work with Katye becomes a kind of case study of a body-based mindfulness practice (originating in dance practices) that is distinct from questions of skill and cognition in flow ([e.g. @montero-2018-thought]) but that overlaps with a form of attentional expertise [see for example @lutz-2008-attention].

 - opens possibility that the threshold between dual and non-dual is a case-study that has applications in different fields: dance, somatics, neurophenomenology (overstating this), cognition, philosophy ....?